TomJacob01/Shell/README.md

 # Input redirection

-To redirect input or output from/to a file, use the < or > symbols.
+To redirect input or output from/to a file, use the < symbol.

 # Concurrent execution